xaravind/k8s-resources/k8s.md

 ---

-## Workstation: Tools for Managing Kubernetes on AWS EKS
+## Installation and configuration of Kubernetes in workstation

 ### 1. **eksctl**